Alex Holden: PR Newswire Breach

-Lexis Nexis, Dun & Bradstreet, HireRight/Kroll, and NW3C Breach
+LexisNexis, Dun & Bradstreet, HireRight/Kroll, and NW3C Breach

-In 2013, popular data brokers like Lexis Nexis and the non-profit organization National White Collar Crime Center (NW3C) were compromised when operations of the underground criminal identity theft service ssndob[dot]ms was discovered.
-Hackers compromised systems within Lexis Nexis, Dun & Bradstreet, HireRight/Kroll, and NW3C stealing data and information.
+In 2013, popular data brokers like LexisNexis and the non-profit organization National White Collar Crime Center (NW3C) were compromised when operations of the underground criminal identity theft service ssndob[dot]ms was discovered.
+Hackers compromised systems within LexisNexis, Dun & Bradstreet, HireRight/Kroll, and NW3C stealing data and information.
 Holden and his firm were instrumental in discovering and analyzing the attack servers and breaches.

-Credibility Issues

-There has been evidence to suggest that Alex Holden has inflated figures, combined breaches, and invented hacker groups in order to obtain press and speaking positions.
-This has been pointed out as early as the alleged 2014 breaches.
-He has at various times claimed to possess degrees that he did not possess, attend schools he did not attend, and have been employed by employers who never contracted/employed him.